hecomi/uREPL/README.md

 Usage
 -----
-1. Select menu from `Assets/Create/uREPL` to instantiate a `uREPL` prefab.
+1. Select menu from `Assets > Create > uREPL` to instantiate a `uREPL` prefab.
-2. Set the `Open Key` of the `uREPL.Gui` component attached to the `uREPL` *GameObject* (default is `F1`).
-3. Run game and hit the key.
+2. If you have no `EventSystem`, add it from `Hierarchy > Create > UI > EventSystem`.
-4. Input code into the input filed, then press Enter key to submit and evaluate it.
+3. Input the code into the input filed, then press the Enter key to submit and evaluate it.

 Keybinds